derrabauke/lecture-devops-app/concept.md

 ## Personal motivation --> Really?
 - I want to test out interessting technology which might be relevant for me in the future
 - the Cloud Provider should be something else than AWS
-- I might try Travis CI to leverage the Github student pack
+- I might try CircleCI, as it has a good free plan and is on vogue
 - really wanted to test out Kubernetes for a long time
 - BUT: Kubernetes is way to much overhead for this kind of app, only makes sense in multi microservice architecture